Is erysipelas treatable? How to treat erysipelas at home

 How to treat erysipelas of the leg - treatment methods

-Methods that can be used to treat skin inflammation are associated with antibacterial drugs, anti-inflammatory drugs, folk remedies.
+Methods that can treat skin inflammation are associated with antibacterial drugs, anti-inflammatory drugs, and folk remedies.

-The drug method involves the use of antibiotics, tablets that will help relieve inflammation.
-The disease can be treated with allergy drugs if the disease has passed into the chronic stage.
+The medicinal method involves the use of antibiotics and tablets that will help relieve inflammation.
+The disease can be treated with allergy medications if the disease has become chronic.

-At the initial stage, treatment with a method using folk remedies is possible.
+At the initial stage, treatment using folk remedies is possible.

-If stress is the cause, in complex therapy illness should include relaxation methods.
-Among folk remedies you can choose those, which will help relieve tension, calm emotions (motherwort, hawthorn, valerian).
+If stress is the cause of the disease, V complex therapy illness, it is worth incorporating relaxation methods.
+Among folk remedies you can choose those that will help relieve tension and calm emotions (motherwort, hawthorn, valerian).

 Erysipelas - treatment at home

-The site of the erysipelas lesion must not be wetted.
+The area affected by erysipelas should not be wetted.
 At home, you need to make sure that the inflamed skin is kept dry.

-Irritation of the skin that occurs with erysipelas of the leg can be relieved by drinking a large amount of liquid.
-Water brings out harmful substances from the body, preventing infection from multiplying.
-At home, you can treat erysipelas that occurs on the leg, in the initial stage or at the stage when inflammatory process decreases with furatsilin solution.
-The appearance of bubbles can be treated at home, if the accuracy and sterility of the method is observed.
-The blisters are incised, the inside of the bubble is brought out.
+Skin irritation that occurs with erysipelas of the leg can be relieved by drinking a large volume of liquid.
+Water removes harmful substances from the body, preventing the infection from multiplying.
+At home, you can treat erysipelas occurring on the leg, in the initial stage or at the stage when inflammatory process decreases with furatsilin solution.
+The appearance of blisters can be treated at home if the method is careful and sterile.
+The blisters are cut and the inside of the bubble is brought out.
 After completing the procedure, you need to apply gauze treated with a special ointment to the skin lesion.
-Erysipelatous inflammation of the leg, the treatment of which is prescribed in stages by a doctor at home, can be treated with antibiotics if the likelihood of complications of the disease increases.
+Erysipelas of the leg, treatment at home for which is prescribed step by step by a doctor, can be treated with antibiotics if the likelihood of complications of the disease increases.

-There is an unusual folk method to treat an ailment:
+There is an unusual folk method to treat the disease:

 Advice from healers to use a folk remedy to combat erysipelas an hour before sunrise.
-The procedure should cure erysipelas in a week.
+The procedure should cure erysipelas within a week.

-Treatment in children is complicated by the limitation medications.
+Treatment in children is complicated by restrictions medications.
 Treatment should be carried out at the first signs at the initial stage of manifestation skin irritation.
 The use of antibiotics in children is highly undesirable.

-To treat inflammation that affected the skin of the legs, you can use the method traditional medicine.
-Erysipelas can be cured by applying the remedy externally or by ingestion.
+You can treat inflammation that affects the skin of your feet using the following method: traditional medicine.
+Erysipelas can be cured by using the product externally or internally.

 Treatment of erysipelas of the leg with folk remedies should be done at the initial stage of the disease, when there is no need to take antibacterial drugs.

-An effective method to relieve inflammation among folk remedies is a compress from raw potatoes, chopped on a grater, or a cabbage leaf.
-Folk remedy is best done at night.
-Erysipelas are treated with various dressings soaked in pre-prepared decoctions according to folk recipes.
-The disease of erysipelas can be treated by applying a bandage with a decoction of juniper (2 tablespoons of raw materials per 0.5 liters of boiling water, boil for several minutes, leave to infuse).
-Folk remedy is applied four times a day.
+An effective method to relieve inflammation among folk remedies is a compress of raw potatoes, grated, or cabbage leaf.
+It is better to do this folk remedy at night.
+Treatment of erysipelas is carried out with various bandages soaked in pre-prepared decoctions according to folk recipes.
+Erysipelas can be treated by applying a bandage with juniper decoction (boil 2 tablespoons of raw material in 0.5 liters of boiling water for several minutes, leave to infuse).
+The folk remedy is applied four times a day.
 Decoction of herbal collection(plantain, chamomile, sage, St. John's wort) is effective in the treatment of erysipelas.
-At home, you need to apply a bandage soaked in infusion, wrap a bandage over it with saline solution.
+At home, you need to apply a bandage soaked in the infusion, wrap it on top with a bandage with saline solution.
 A salty folk remedy can be made at the rate of a teaspoon per glass of water.
 Treat with the method four times a day, one of which is carried out before night.
-By combining chopped chamomile (flowers), coltsfoot, honey, at home you get an excellent medicine to relieve inflammation of the skin with erysipelas.
+By combining crushed chamomile (flowers), coltsfoot, and honey, you will get an excellent medicine at home to relieve inflammation of the skin during erysipelas.
 Treatment is carried out one teaspoon, taken three times a day.
-There is an opinion that the use of holy water contributes to the treatment of erysipelas of the skin of the legs.
-The use of infusion obtained by folk recipe, possibly inside and as a bandage.
-You can get a folk remedy by combining licorice rhizomes, marsh calamus, burnet, cudweed, yarrow, nettle leaf, eucalyptus in an equal dosage.
-At home, infuse a tablespoon of the dry mixture in a glass of boiled liquid.
-A folk remedy will benefit if it is taken 50 g four times a day.
-In parallel, apply a bandage with infusion on the skin area covered with red inflammation.
+There is an opinion that drinking holy water helps treat erysipelas of the skin of the leg.
+The use of infusion obtained from folk recipe, possibly inside and as a bandage.
+You can get a folk remedy by combining in equal dosage the rhizomes of licorice, marsh calamus, burnet, cudweed, yarrow, nettle leaf, and eucalyptus.
+At home, infuse a tablespoon of the dry mixture into a glass of boiled liquid.
+The folk remedy will be beneficial if taken 50 g four times a day.
+At the same time, apply a bandage with the infusion to the area of skin covered with red inflammation.

 Folk remedies can cause allergies.
-The use of folk remedies should be discussed with the doctor.
+The use of folk remedies should be discussed with your doctor.
 Not all folk remedies are suitable for treatment skin ailments.
-A doctor or personal experience can choose a folk remedy that will help cure an ailment.
+A doctor or personal experience can choose a folk remedy that will help cure the disease.

-It is impossible to treat erysipelas with ointment, which has reached the stage of reddening of the skin cover.
-If the skin has become red, the spot is spreading along the leg, you need to consult a doctor or, if the inflammation recurs, apply previously used drugs.
+It is impossible to treat erysipelas that has reached the stage of redness of the skin with ointment.
+If the skin becomes red and the spot spreads along the leg, you need to consult a doctor or, if the inflammation occurs again, use previously used medications.

-To treat the disease, you can apply ointments for erysipelas of the leg.
+To treat the disease, you can use ointments for erysipelas of the leg.
 An effective remedy considered an ointment Dermo-Naft.
-Naftalan ointment is used in the treatment of skin lesions with infections or injuries.
+Naftalan ointment is used in the treatment of skin lesions from infections or injuries.

-Ointment Iruksol has antimicrobial property, struggling with purulent secretions, dead cells.
+Ointment Iruksol has antimicrobial property, struggling with purulent discharge, dead cells.

 Before using the ointment, you need to discuss the consequences with your doctor.
-Application ointments Vishnevsky, Linimenta can lead to complications instead of curing the disease.
-Ointments will help with initial symptoms illness.
-Inflamed skin must be kept dry, the skin must breathe.
+Application ointments Vishnevsky, Liniment may lead to complications instead of curing the disease.
+Ointments will help with initial symptoms diseases.
+Inflamed skin must be kept dry and the skin must breathe.

-The ointment can soften the skin, block access to air, which will prevent the disease from being treated correctly.
-It will not work to remove the red tint of erysipelas with ointment; antibacterial tablets will help cure the disease.
+The ointment can soften the skin and block access to air, which will prevent the disease from being treated correctly.
+It is not possible to remove the red tint of erysipelas with ointment; antibacterial tablets will help cure the disease.

-During the treatment of erysipelas are prescribed antibacterial drugs that will help remove the red tint from the skin, destroying the infection:
+During the treatment of erysipelas, they are prescribed antibacterial drugs that will help remove the red tint from the skin, destroying the infection:

 Tetracycline; Penicillin; Erythromycin; Oleandomycin; Olethetrin; Bicillin-5.